How To Volunteer Abroad

 Once you determine which volunteer project you’re best suited to, you can start exploring which destination will be the best fit for you.
 The more time you put into researching the available destinations, the more informed your decision will be.
 This means when it comes time to pack your bags, you can set off knowing what you’ve signed up for and that a life-changing experience awaits you.

-IVHQ offers volunteer abroad programs in the Pacific, Europe, Africa, Central America, South America and Asia.
+IVHQ offers volunteer abroad programs in the Pacific, Europe, Africa, Central America, South America, Asia the Caribbean and Pacific.
 Explore the different volunteer opportunities available in these destinations.

 Step 5.
 Understand your program